partha-sakha-paul/FEniCS_Landlab/README.md

 ```sh
 docker run --init -ti -p 8888:8888 dolfinx/lab:nightly
 ```
-Then, open http://localhost:8888 in your browser.
+Then, open the address start with <http://localhost:8888> in the browser.

 ### 4. Enter the Running Docker Container Before Cloning the Repo
 First, find the container ID using: